FuelLabs/fuels-ts/apps/docs/src/guide/transactions/optimizing-frontend-apps.md

 <<< @./snippets/transaction-speed/transaction-speed-init.ts#main{ts:line-numbers}

-Once the user presses the button, the contract call is executed and the transaction is estimated, funded, submitted and multiple calls are made to the network.
-With optimizations, the flow can be organized as follows:
+Once the user clicks the button, multiple sequential calls are made to the network, which can take long, because the transaction must be:

+1. Estimated
+1. Funded
+1. Submitted

+## Optimization Strategy

+With a few optimizations, the flow can be organized as follows:

 <<< @./snippets/transaction-speed/transaction-speed-optimized.ts#main{ts:line-numbers}

+## Conclusion

-Now, we have moved all the transaction preparation to happen on page load.
-So when the user presses the button, they only need to sign and submit the transaction.
-This vastly improves the perceived speed of the transaction.
+Then, when users click the button, they only need to sign and submit the transaction, which vastly improves the perceived speed of the transaction because many of the necessary requests were done upfront, under the hood.

+Just remember:

-> **Note:** Any changes or additions made to the transaction request after preparation, will mean that the transaction will need to be re-estimated and re-funded before it can be submitted.
+- _After preparation, any changes made to the transaction request will require it to be re-estimated and re-funded before it can be signed and submitted._

+# See Also

+- Check a full example at [React Advanced Example](/guide/getting-started/react-example#advanced-example)